-Accommodating Gypsy's and Travellers: The Boston and South Holland Gypsy and Traveller Accommodation Assessment (GTAA) (2016) identifies a need for the provision of additional permanent residential pitches for gypsies and travellers as well as a residential plot for travelling show people.
+Average density of housing on large schemes completed in Boston Borough and South Holland additional permanent residential pitches for gypsies and travellers as well as a residential plot for travelling show people.
 In the year 2016/17, permission was granted retrospectively for a permanent traveller site for 3 mobile caravans and 3 touring caravans in Gosberton Clough (South Holland).
 Site allocations for additional pitches will be considered in the emerging South East Lincolnshire Local Plan 2011-2036.